-- 6.5 The University's principal objective is to increase the proportion of our UK undergraduate intake from schools in UK state sector. - Research conducted by the University suggests that the proportion of students nationally educated at state schools securing examination grades in subject combinations that reflect our entrance requirements and the achievement level of students admitted to Cambridge stands at around 62%.
-The University's objective therefore is to increase the proportion of those students admitted from the state school sector so that they fall within a range of 61-63% within a five-year period.
-Given the uncertainty regarding application trends in light of the new financial arrangements our minimum objective for 2012 will be to maintain our present intake profile; thereafter however we will seek to make progress at an average rate of 0.7% pa (but taking into account the probability of year on year fluctuations).
+Research conducted by the University22 suggests that the proportion of students nationally educated at state schools securing examination grades in subject combinations that reflect our entrance requirements and the achievement level of students admitted to Cambridge stands at around 62%.
+The University's objective therefore is to increase the proportion of those students admitted from the state school sector so that they fall within a range of 61-63% by 2016-17.
+Given the uncertainty regarding application trends in light of the new financial arrangements our minimum objective for 2012 entry was to maintain our existing intake profile23; thereafter however we will seek to make progress at an average rate of 0.7% pa (but taking into account the probability of year on year fluctuations).
 The graph below shows progress over the last 10 years and the upper and lower projections allowing for a 1.0% fluctuation either side of the planned position.